VINYL WRAP/PPF WRAP FREQUENTLY ASKED QUESTIONS

 1. What is a wrap?

 Vinyl wrapping, also referred to as a "color change”, is the process of applying a thin PVC based self adhesive film to the painted surface of your vehicle.
-It is important to note that a vinyl wrap is NOT a substitute for a paint job where restoration is required.
+PPF (paint protection film) is a Urethane based film that prevents rock chips and other environmental damage to your paint.

 2. What is the benefit of wrapping my vehicle?

 Vinyl wraps are a cost effective, removable alternative to customizing your vehicles color and finish.
-High quality vinyl wrap films can meet, and in some cases, exceed the depth and finish of modern paint.
+PPF serves to protect the paint and is the most durable option.

 3. Will the wrap damage my paint?